Sun Belt Football Odds: South Alabama Now the Favorite

 James Madison Football Eligibility

-JMU does not appear in the championship odds below for the same reason.
+This season, JMU is the last remaining undefeated team in the Sun Belt and has dealt early losses to the top two preseason favorites, Troy and South Alabama.
+But JMU does not appear in the championship odds for the same reason.
 As of this writing, JMU will only be eligible for a bowl game this season if they reach six wins and there are not enough other eligible teams to fill all the bowl slots.

 Sun Belt Football Sleepers: Watch Out for App State

-I recently had college football magazine extraordinaire Phil Steele on my handicapping podcast, The Lion’s Edge, and he was bullish on App State’s prospects this year as a possible contender in the Sun Belt East.
+Right before this season started, I had college football magazine extraordinaire Phil Steele on my handicapping podcast, The Lion’s Edge, and he was bullish on App State’s prospects this year as a possible contender in the Sun Belt East.

 “Expectations are pretty low for App State this year,” Steele said.
 “But when I talked to Coach [Shawn] Clark, he said, ‘You know what?
 I’m happy I’m the coach of this team because I know we’re going to get this thing corrected.’”